-What is going on here, is a stiff posterior joint forcing its neighbours or its opposite partner, into abnormal position and movement.
+What is going on here, is a stiff / subluxed posterior joint forcing its neighbours or its opposite partner, into abnormal position and movement.

 This other joint can become painful because of ligamentous strain, producing inflammation or muscle spasm there.

-If you have degenerative disc disease, with say, bulging discs on CT scan, the pain may come from this.
+If you also have degenerative disc disease, with say, bulging discs on CT or MRI scan, the pain may come from this.
 The stiff joint has placed extra strain on the damaged discs.

 It is not possible to examine individual posterior joints for tenderness, as the thick spinal muscles over them may be tender.

 One can examine an individual spinal level for tenderness.
 I place one finger across a supraspinous ligament and apply a downward jerky springing force on this with the heel of my other hand.

 Finding the gap between the little bones up your back is easy if you're thin and healthy, but can be very difficult otherwise.
 If you press in and roll your fingertip up and down at the same time, there is a little dip between the bones.

 In joint hypermobility, this dip is a deep gap you can push your fingertip right into.
 This is not uncommon in a joint next to one which has long standing stiffness.